-The State Government has strengthened engagement of Apprentices the in Government sector through the "Goa Chief Minister's Apprenticeship Policy Government Establishment for 2023" which aims to increase the employability prospects of the youth of Goa.
+The State Government has strengthened the engagement of Apprentices in Government sector through the "Goa Chief Minister's Apprenticeship Policy for Government Establishment - 2023" which aims to increase the employability prospects of the youth of Goa.
 Under this Policy, a higher stipend is paid to apprentices engaged by Government Establishments and is completely funded by the State.
 The registration for Apprenticeship Training is done through National Apprenticeship Portal (NAP).